-Collaborating with the team at Metro Theater Company, I helped to create the identity for their first family-friendly gala in Saint Louis.
-The Monster Rumpus was a playful celebration that appealed to both children and adults.
+A playful celebration that appealed to both children and adults // Collaborating with the team at Metro Theater Company, I helped to create the identity for The Monster Rumpus, the first family-friendly gala in Saint Louis.
 The identity was used for all promotion materials and transformed the Pageant, where the event took place, with life-sized monster cutouts.

 18 month calendar design using black and white photography and simple type.